typedb/typedb-docs/README.md

 - A code block of `java` that is not preceded by any test flags, will be tested as a _Query_.
 Such code blocks are expected to contain an instantiation of a TypeQL query.
 - A code block of `typeql` that is not preceded by any test flags, will be tested either as a _pattern_ or a _query_.
 It will be tested as a query if it contains any query keywords (`match`, `define`, `insert`).
 Otherwise, it will be tested as a pattern.
 - A code block that follows the `<!-- test-example file-name.extension -->` flag, will be tested as an _example_.
 Such code blocks are expected to contain a self-contained piece of code with its only requirements being:
-  - a running Grakn Server
+  - a running TypeDB Server
   - the schema loaded into the target database
 - Code blocks that have no language name, will not be tested.
 - Code blocks whose language is not `java`, `javascript` or `python` will not be tested.